 Thank you for using the Grammar Handbook at the Writers' Workshop, University of Illinois at Urbana-Champaign.
 This Handbook explains and illustrates the basic grammatical rules concerning parts of speech, phrases, clauses, sentences and sentence elements, and common problems of usage.
 While we have done our best to be comprehensive and accurate, we do not claim to be the final authority on grammatical issues.
 We appreciate constructive emails with questions, suggestions, or corrections, but please understand we may be unable to respond to all of them.
 Handbook Sections Parts of Speech Nouns Verbs Adjectives and Adverbs Conjunctions Other Parts of Speech Phrases Clauses Sentences and Sentence Elements Common Usage Problems.
 Grammar Bytes!
 Grammar Instruction with Attitude.
-Grammar Instruction with Attitude Home • Terms • Exercises • MOOC • Handouts • Presentations • Videos • Rules • About • Shop • Feedback ©1997 - 2017 by Robin L.
+Grammar Instruction with Attitude Home • Terms • Exercises • MOOC • Handouts • Presentations • Videos • Rules • About • Shop • Feedback ©1997 - 2020 by Robin L.

 SimmonsAll Rights Reserved. valid html.
 Grammar Gorillas | Grammar Game for Kids | Parts of Speech Recognition.
 Common Errors in English Usage.
 Go to list of errors.
 What is an error in English?
 The concept of language errors is a fuzzy one.
 I’ll leave to linguists the technical definitions.
 Here we’re concerned only with deviations from the standard use of English as judged by sophisticated users such as professional writers, editors, teachers, and literate executives and personnel officers.

 But isn’t one person’s mistake another’s standard usage?
 Why don’t you cover all important points of grammar?
 I’m learning English as a second language.
 Aren’t some of these points awfully picky?
 What gives you the right to say what an error in English is?
 I found a word you criticized in the dictionary!
 Why do you discuss mainly American usage?
 If you write mainly about American English, why do you so often cite the Oxford English Dictionary?
+Does it oppress immigrants and subjugated minorities to insist on the use of standard English?
 But you made a mistake yourself!
+Read about the book based on this site.
+Also recommended by.
 Grammar Girl.
 Mignon Fogarty is the creator of Grammar Girl and the founder and managing director of Quick and Dirty Tips.